davidindub/quiz-master/README.md

 I initiated Game objects based on test data which was later removed, as well as relying on API calls.

 The [GitHub Issues](https://github.com/davidindub/quiz-master/issues) page of the repository was invaluble for tracking bugs found, and closing the issues when fixed.
+More of the bugs and issues discovered while developing can be seen here.

 I deployed on Heroku early so I could see the final input as it differs to the terminal in my development environment.
 I had to limit the amount of text displayed at any time to prevent a scroll appearing, such as on the help screen and listing the available categories.